10 questions to ask your solar installer in Perth before committing

 Before signing a solar contract in Perth, there are specific questions that separate professional installers from those cutting corners.
 These 10 questions help you evaluate any installer's credentials, products, and practices before you commit.

-Getting solar quotes from multiple Perth installers is a good start.
-Knowing which questions to ask before you sign separates a genuinely good installation from one that looks fine on paper.
-These 10 questions should be answered satisfactorily before you commit.
+Getting quotes from multiple Perth installers is a good start.
+What separates a genuinely good installation from one that just looks fine on paper is asking these questions before you sign, not after.

-1. Can I see your CEC accreditation number?
+1. Can I see your installer accreditation number?

-2. Will a CEC-accredited installer physically install my system?
+2. Will an accredited installer physically install my system?

-Some companies quote under their CEC accreditation but subcontract the actual installation to unlicensed labour.
-The CEC accreditation covers the licensed person, not an unnamed subcontractor.
+Some companies quote under their own accreditation but subcontract the actual installation to unlicensed labour.
+The accreditation covers the licensed person, not an unnamed subcontractor down the chain.

-What to ask: "Will the person who installs my panels hold their own CEC accreditation, or is the work being subcontracted?"
-Reputable companies either use directly employed CEC-accredited installers or work with named, accredited subcontractors.
+What to ask: "Will the person who installs my panels hold their own accreditation, or is the work being subcontracted?"
+Reputable companies either use directly employed accredited installers or work with named, accredited subcontractors, not an anonymous crew.

 3. What panel model and inverter model are you quoting?